Koko-boya/LightningSwordsman_Local/README.md

 ## How to Play

-1. Open `index.html` in a modern web browser.
+### Option 1: Play Online

+Visit the original game: [Lightning-Riding Swordsman](https://webstatic.hoyoverse.com/upload/event/2024/09/13/62fb1f45bc54374ea5cfd4e3866e0f6e_5379558053155499519.html)

+### Option 2: Play Offline (This Version)

+1. Follow the setup instructions in the "Running the Game" section below.
+2. Open the game in your browser at `http://localhost:8000`
-2. Click "Start" to begin.
+3. Click "Start" to begin.
-3. Your progress will auto-save at checkpoints.
+4. Your progress will auto-save at checkpoints.
-4. Refresh the page – your save will auto-load automatically.
+5. Refresh the page – your save will auto-load automatically.

 ---